EuroDIG planning process

 EuroDIG will be organised as a hybrid event which offers equal opportunities for remote and on-site participants.

-• There will be one link per room per day.
+• There will be one Zoom link per room per day.

 Our budget is very tight and far from being sustainable.
 In order to continue our work, we would appreciate voluntary contributions via our